alexwing/TerrainHillDefence/readme.md

 * Improve the soldiers AI, take into account the soldiers of other teams.

+* add minimap on keypress M

+* Improve the initial and find enemy performance

 ## TO DO

 * Improve the movement of soldiers to avoid colliding with turrets.